Harris and Trump seek Arab American votes in Michigan in effort to shore up battleground states

 GRAND RAPIDS, Mich.
 (AP) — Kamala Harris and Donald Trump both sought support from Arab American voters Friday as they campaigned in Michigan, trying to lock down support in a battleground state that could decide the presidential race next month.

-Trump was expected to visit a new campaign office in Hamtramck, one of the nation’s only Muslim-majority cities, and he will be joined there by Mayor Amer Ghalib, a Democrat who has endorsed him.
+The Republican nominee visited a new campaign office in Hamtramck, one of the nation’s only Muslim-majority cities, and was joined there by Mayor Amer Ghalib, a Democrat who has endorsed Trump.
 Meanwhile, three city council members in the same town have endorsed Harris.

+“His visit today is to show respect and appreciation to our community," said Ghalib, who presented Trump with a framed certificate of appreciation.

 “It's an election for president.
 It’s not supposed to be a cake walk for anyone.
 There are very important issues at play," Harris said.